Essential Guidelines for Safe Riding

 How to ride with us safely

-Group cycling is safe provided that simple rules are followed.
-Please take time to familiarise yourself with the guidelines which follow and ensure that you comply with them when taking part in member group runs.
+Group cycling is much safer and more enjoyable when participants adhere to good practice.
+These guidelines are for rides organised by CTC Edinburgh, Lothian and Borders and should be read together with the ride guidelines provided by Cycling UK, our parent organisation.
+Please take time to familiarise yourself with these guidelines and ensure that you comply with them when taking part in member group runs.

 If you are new to the group introduce yourself to the leader and tell them of any special needs or issues.
 You will be asked to give your contact details and those of your emergency contact.
 Make sure you have the mobile phone number of the leader in case you get separated from the group.

-• Never overtake to the left of the cyclist in front.
+• Always overtake to the right of cyclists in front.

 • Always check behind before starting off or changing direction.
 Be particularly careful to check behind you when turning right.